Water-Engine/water/README.md

 Cactus is a minimal rust-based chess gui built for playing basic games against chess engines.
 It was created with the intent of being the engine itself, but a lack of understanding of chess engine mechanics resulted in a dead project.
 As a result, it has been stripped to just be the GUI.
 After Water is completed, we expect Cactus to grow into something like a 'match manager', allowing you to stress test the engine against humans, itself, or other engines.
 For now, it is a non-resizable square window and will remain as such until Water is complete.

 # For Developers
-Contributing guidelines, information on tests, formatting, and profiling, see the `.github` folder.
+Contributing guidelines, information on tests, formatting, and profiling, see [CONTRIBUTING.md](.github/CONTRIBUTING.md).